 Hold the Miniskirts—This Elegant Trend Is Set to Replace Them This Summer

+Whilst miniskirts will never fully disappear, this summer is all about their more sophisticated counterpart—knee-length skirts.
+Scroll down to see and shop the style.

-Miniskirts will always have their place, but summer's new silhouette is dialing things up with a little more polish.
+Miniskirts will always have their place, but summer's new silhouette is dialling things up with a little more polish.
 Knee-length skirts are officially the style every cool fashion person is slipping into, and they're making even the simplest outfits look instantly elevated.
-The vibe is less "Y2K party girl" and more "'90s minimalism meets modern-day quiet luxury."
+The vibe is less "Y2K party girl" and more "'90s minimalism" meets modern-day quiet luxury."
 Honestly, we're here for the switch.

 If your miniskirt collection is feeling a little tired, consider this your cue to give it a break.
 The new summer skirt isn't about showing more—it's about styling smarter.
 Once you slip into one, you'll be wearing it on repeat.